P-R-I-16/flight_selenium_test/README.md

 ●	Customers should be able to search for train tickets on a preferred travel date.
 ●	Customers should be able to apply filters for the prices to search for bus tickets.

+Note:Download and keep chromedriver.exe in the project folder for the test cases to work